 But these days I still crave those classic candy treats but with healthier, vegan ingredients.

-RECIPE: Kathy's Super Easy Vegan Almond Butter Cups
+Easy Vegan Almond Butter Cups

 * Do not worry about perfection.
 Seriously, you probably do not even need to measure.
 Spoonfuls and handfuls work fine for this easy recipe. (see next note)